 7.05 The scoring runner must not touch home plate.
 (Result: The runner will be called out.)

-7.07 The defensive player must touch the white portion of the first base bag to record an out.
+7.07 The defensive player can touch any part of first base as long as they are touching part of the white to record an out.
 If there is a play at first, the runner must touch the orange portion of the first base bag.

 7.08 All appeals must be made prior to the next pitch.